gideonshaked/eecs398-final-project-power-outages/index.md

 |     4 |   2012 |       6 | Minnesota    | MN            | MRO           | East North Central |            -0.1 | normal             | Tuesday, June 19, 2012    | 4:30:00 AM          | Wednesday, June 20, 2012   | 11:00:00 PM               | severe weather     | thunderstorm            |               nan | 1 days 18:30:00   |              nan |                68200 |       11.79 |        9.25 |        6.71 |          9.19 | 1.85152e+06 | 1.94117e+06 | 1.99303e+06 |   5.78706e+06 |      31.9941 |      33.5433 |      34.4393 |         2317336 |          278466 |           11010 |           2606813 |        88.8954 |        10.6822 |         0.4224 |              51598 |            48156 |          1.07148 |                 0.6 |           5364 |          277627 |       1.93209 |             2.2 |      5380443 |          73.27 |       15.28 |           2279 |      1700.5 |           18.2 |            2.14 |          0.6 |    91.5927 |         8.40733 |            5.47874 | 2012-06-19 04:30:00 | 2012-06-20 23:00:00 |                      1 |
 |     5 |   2015 |       7 | Minnesota    | MN            | MRO           | East North Central |             1.2 | warm               | Saturday, July 18, 2015   | 2:00:00 AM          | Sunday, July 19, 2015      | 7:00:00 AM                | severe weather     | nan                     |               nan | 1 days 05:00:00   |              250 |               250000 |       13.07 |       10.16 |        7.74 |         10.43 | 2.02888e+06 | 2.16161e+06 | 1.77794e+06 |   5.97034e+06 |      33.9826 |      36.2059 |      29.7795 |         2374674 |          289044 |            9812 |           2673531 |        88.8216 |        10.8113 |         0.367  |              54431 |            49844 |          1.09203 |                 1.7 |           4873 |          292023 |       1.6687  |             2.2 |      5489594 |          73.27 |       15.28 |           2279 |      1700.5 |           18.2 |            2.14 |          0.6 |    91.5927 |         8.40733 |            5.47874 | 2015-07-18 02:00:00 | 2015-07-19 07:00:00 |                      1 |

+### Missing Values & Imputation

+For **numeric features**, we used mean imputation to fill in missing values.
+This method replaces any missing entry with the average of the available values in that column.
+We chose this approach because it is simple, preserves the scale and distribution of the data, and avoids discarding any records due to incomplete information.
+It ensures that we maintain consistency across the dataset without introducing artificial patterns or relying on external assumptions.

+For **categorical features**, we applied constant imputation by filling missing values with the placeholder `missing`.
+This allowed us to treat the absence of a value as a meaningful category, rather than attempting to guess the correct label or remove the row.
+We used this method to ensure that all categorical variables remained complete and could be cleanly encoded without introducing ambiguity or inconsistencies in the dataset.

 ### Univariate Analysis

 We began by visualizing the distribution of outage durations: